besley/SlickOne/README.md

 6. The IRepository class can be used to implement EF, NHerbinate framework which the user prefered to them.

 The SlickOne.Web project would give you a full tutorial how to use the SlickOne library and webapi to create a rich mvc web application.
-Similarily, there sare serveral key points to describe here:
+Similarily, there are serveral key features to describe here:

-1. The javascript block included in asp.net mvc view can call service/webapi by ajax get, post method;
-2. Slickgrid is a javascript control for displaying large records with high performance;
+1) Bootstrap3/Mvc(WebApi)/Dapper;
+2) AG-Grid/zTree/Bootstrap-Dialog;
+3) NavBar in top and left side;
+3) Rich page demos in solution.